This product is not currently available. For more information, including distributor inventory, please contact us.

 Retrofit your installation into a smart grid and improve grid reliability with cost-effective solutions

 The TE Connectivity (TE) Kries IKI-50 substation control unit is tailored for switchgears and underground distribution and transmission lines from 1 to 52 kV.
 The IKI-50 is an intelligent solution designed to address the increasing challenges of decentralized energy supply as well as rising demands for power availability and quality in distribution networks.
-Designed for utility and industrial customers, it provides unparalleled transparency over network parameters such as voltage, current and power - onsite or remotely, through a SCADA integration system.
+Designed for utility and industrial customers, it provides unparalleled transparency over network parameters such as voltage, current, and power - onsite or remotely, through a SCADA integration system.

-Our IKI-50 not only monitors grid parameters from a distance, but also allows the network owner to interact with a switchgear from a control center.
+Our IKI-50 not only monitors grid parameters from a distance, but also allows the network owner to interact with a switchgear from a control centre.
 It also allows precise voltage measurement and automatic cross-calibration along the entire secondary substation.

 1. Directional Fault Detection in 3-Phase Underground Power Grids (IEEE) (English)